cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ### Who should read this document

-This document is written primarily for developers who will use our OVM core framework.
+This document is written about our OVM client core library and spec of OVM contracts.
+Intended audience of this document are

-- Developers who wants to contribute to develop our OVM client should read SDK and framework spec described here (link).
+- Developers who wants to integrate our OVM framework to new Layer 1 Blockchain
-- Developers who want to integrate our OVM framework to new blockchain system should read L1 adaptor spec described here (link).
+- Developers who wants to contribute to develop our OVM client or support new platform such as Android or iOS
-- Developers who want to contricute to OVM language and L2 smart contract should read OVM spec and DSL section.
+- Developers who wants to contribute to OVM language and Layer 2 smart contract

 ## Background